jspm/jspm-cli/README.md

   },
   "buildConfig": {
-    "uglify": true, // or set to options object "traceur": true, // or set to options object "transpile": true
+    "uglify": true, // or set to options object "traceur": true // or set to options object
   }
 }
 ```